nldlabs/nlddoc/docs/CLI/check-links.md

 ---
-title: nlddoc check-links
+title: fastdocs check-links
 order: 2
 ---

-# nlddoc check-links
+# fastdocs check-links

 Check all local markdown links in your documentation for broken references.